-Why Cartagena Real Estate
+Why Cartagena Real Estate & Cartagena Properties for Sale

 Located on Colombia’s northern Caribbean coast, Cartagena is the country’s star attraction for both national and international tourists.
 A beautifully restored Spanish colonial walled and fortified city, Cartagena was once one of Spain’s most important South American outposts and sea ports.
 This all makes for some spectacular options for Cartagena real estate in Colombia.
-(You can scroll down to see our Cartagena Colombia real estate listings.)
+(You can scroll down to see our Cartagena Colombia real estate for sale.)

 The real estate market in Cartagena is growing at a phenomenal rate with new hotels, malls, and condominium projects.
-Therefore it is one of the premier Colombia property markets to invest in – along with the Medellin Colombia real estate market.
+Therefore it is one of the premier Colombia property and Caribbean real estate markets to invest in – along with the Medellin Colombia real estate market.
 Today, its historic city center remains an architectural jewel steeped in history, art and culture, along with great restaurants and night life.
 With a population that reflects its colorful Caribbean roots, Cartagena is multicolored jewel of many cultures, rich in music, art, history and flavorful cuisine.

 Cartagena is also being mentioned in many international publications.
 Here is a great article from the Wall Street Journal – Dreaming of Cartagena: A Guide to the New Hot Caribbean Destination.
 With a doubling of international visitors in one year – it is a great time to look at Cartagena real estate for investment.

 Charming, historic homes in the city center are one option for foreign investors or those looking for a rich cultural life.